SohamDavane/employee_attrition/README.md

   - Hours Worked Per Week
   - Distance from Home

-> **Note:** The `.pkl` model file is not included in the repo due to GitHub file size limitations.
+> **Note:** The `.pkl` model file is not included in the repo due to GitHub's 25MB limit.
-You can regenerate it by running the Colab notebook.
+You can regenerate it using the Colab notebook used during training.

 ---